BiQ-Bluesoft/xperience-community-elastic-search/docs/Elasticsearch-XbK-integration EN.md

 }, configuration);
 ```

-## 4. Index Configuration in the XbK Admin Interface
+## 4. Index Configuration in the XbyK Admin Interface

 Next, create the index in the Xperience admin interface using the *Elastic Search* application added by this library.
 Here, set the index name, choose the indexing strategy, select language variants, channels, and content types to be indexed.